-He hold a degree in English from the University of Zimbabwe.
-He was also awarded the British Foreign and Commonwealth Office Chevening Scholarship, and completed a Masters in Journalism/Media Studies at Cardiff University.
+He holds a degree in English from the University of Zimbabwe.
+He was also awarded the British Foreign and Commonwealth Office Chevening Scholarship and completed a Masters in Journalism/Media Studies at Cardiff University.

-Charamba has used the column to attack political opponents both inside and outside Zanu-PF.
-Charamba has repeatedly denied that he is Manheru, but has defended the use of nom de plume's in the press and has said he wishes that Manheru continues to write the column:
+The column was reported to have been used to attack political opponents both inside and outside Zanu-PF.
+However Charamba repeatedly denied that he is Manheru, but has defended the use of assumed names in the press and has reported that he wishes that Manheru continues to write the column:

 Firstly, I am not Manheru.
 However, do you know why people use pseudonyms?
 It’s in statutes.
 It’s done so that readers don’t concentrate on who the writer is, but the arguments being put forward.
 Whether the writer is a coward or a courageous man doesn’t matter.
 Whether people respond with anger, civility or what, it does not take away the arguments.
 Whoever this Manheru is, I pray for him to continue talking.”

-In the Premier Service Medical Aid Society salaries scandal that came to be known as Salarygate Charamba, as board member, was said to have contributed to approving the exorbitant salaries to be paid to Cuthbert Dube and to board members.
-He was also reported to have benefited by himself being paid an exorbitant board membership fee.
-His board fees were said to have been a total of US$109 397,50 in 2013, suggesting he could not blow the whistle on bloated earnings because he was also heavily benefitting.
+In the Premier Service Medical Aid Society salaries scandal that came to be known as Salarygate Charamba, as a board member, was said to have contributed to approving the exorbitant salaries to be paid to Cuthbert Dube and to board members.
+He was also reported to have benefited himself by being paid an exorbitant board membership fee.
+His board fees were said to have been a total of US$109 397,50 in 2013, suggesting the failure to stop the mishap as he was reported to be heavily involved..

-Charamba admitted but only to being responsible because they didn't “ask the right questions”.
+Charamba admitted to only being responsible because they didn't “ask the right questions”.
 He didn't comment on his own benefits from the salaries.

-On 28 January, in an interview on ZiFM Stereo, Charamba who was believed to be siding with the Emmerson Mnangagwa faction during the period of Zanu-PF factional wars to succeed President Robert Mugabe, said in apparent reference to Jonathan Moyo:
+Response to Jonathan Moyo On 28 January 2016, in an interview on ZiFM Stereo, Charamba who was believed to be siding with the Emmerson Mnangagwa faction during the period of Zanu-PF factional wars to succeed President Robert Mugabe, said in apparent reference to Jonathan Moyo: